post-self/neviim.post-self.ink/content/_index.md

 > *“Do you know how old I am, Dr. Brahe?
 I am 222 years old, a fork of an individual who is...who would be 259 years old.
 I am no longer the True Name of 2124.
-Even remembering her feels like remembering an old friend.
-I remember her perfectly, and yet I do not remember how to be earnest.
+I do not remember how to be earnest.
 I do not know how to simply **be**."*

 The cracks are showing.